camio/trivially_relocate_primitives/trivially_relocate_primitives.typ

 _Returns_: A pointer to the _b_ defined in the _Effects_ paragraph.
 ]

-The thought was that on ARM64e the `origin` pointer could be used to validate the vtable pointers in the new location before re-signing them.
-This design, however, is much more complicated than the alternative and overly-tailored to ARM64e.
+The rationale was that on ARM64e, the `origin` pointer could be used to validate the vtable pointers in the new location before re-signing them.
+This design, however, is significantly more complicated than the proposed alternative and is considered overly tailored to ARM64e.

 = Wording